ktorn/completium-landing/docs/dapp-tools/tools1.md

 import Link from '@docusaurus/Link';

-The technologies below have been used to developp the Dapps.
+The section presents the technologies and tools used to developp the DApps.

 ## User Interface